HarshitSharma-Tech/FaceDetection-Streamlit/README.md

 - PyTorch team for the deep learning framework
 - Streamlit for the web app framework
-- MediaPipe team for the face detection model
+- OpenCV team for computer vision functionalities